Irate-Walrus/irate-walrus.github.io/content/posts/corroding-defenses-modern-implant-design.md

 ## 3.0.0 - Position Independent Code (PIC)

 Position-Independent Code (PIC) does not rely on a loader to perform its memory relocations and protections.
-In addition, it does note require an executable header.
+In addition, it does not require an executable header.
 It is more similar to the shellcode you would expect to be produced by Metasploit as part of a software exploit (although quite a bit larger).
 Executing PIC is as simple as:

 ```rust
 /* main() @ https://raw.githubusercontent.com/Irate-Walrus/stardust-rs/35f2ed30390c30bb4ea513ecea6ac44ccc3938b3/runner/src/main.rs */